In the Name of the Father: Plot

-In Belfast, Gerry Conlon is mistaken for an IRA sniper by British security forces and pursued until a riot breaks out.
+In 1974, a Belfast burglar named Gerry Conlon is mistaken for an IRA sniper by British security forces and pursued until a riot breaks out.
 Gerry is sent to London by his father Giuseppe to discourage an IRA reprisal against him.

-One evening, Gerry burgles a prostitute's flat and steals £700.
-While he is taking drugs in a park with his friend Paul Hill, alongside homeless Irishman Charlie Burke, an explosion in Guildford occurs, killing four off-duty soldiers and a civilian, as well as injuring sixty-five others.
-Returning to Belfast sometime later, Gerry is captured by the British Army and Royal Ulster Constabulary and arrested on terrorism charges.
+While taking drugs in a park with his friend Paul Hill and homeless Irishman Charlie Burke, an explosion in Guildford kills four off-duty soldiers and a civilian and injures sixty-five more people.

-Gerry is flown to England, where he and his friend Paul together with two others are dubbed the Guildford Four and are subjected to police torture as part of their interrogation.

-Gerry maintains his innocence, but signs a confession after the police threaten to kill his father, who is later arrested along with other members of the Conlon family, later dubbed the Maguire Seven.
-At his trial, although Gerry's defence points out numerous inconsistencies in the police investigation, he, along with the rest of the Guildford Four and Maguire Seven, are sentenced to life imprisonment.
+Gerry is later arrested in Belfast by the British Army and Royal Ulster Constabulary and charged with terrorism.
+He is flown to England and incarcerated with his friend Paul and two others.
+The so-called Guildford Four are tortured by police as part of their interrogation.
+Gerry makes a forced confession after police threaten to kill his father, who is arrested with other members of the Conlon family, later dubbed the Maguire Seven.
+Gerry's defence points out numerous inconsistencies in the police investigation at trial but the Guildford Four and Maguire Seven are all sentenced to life imprisonment in 1975.

-During their time in prison, Gerry and Giuseppe are approached by new inmate Joe McAndrew, who informs them that he was the real perpetrator of the bombing and had confessed this to the police.
-The police, in order to save face, withheld this new information.

-Though Gerry warms to Joe, his opinion changes when Joe sets a hated prison guard on fire during a riot.
-Giuseppe later dies in custody from tuberculosis, leaving Gerry to take over his father's campaign for justice.
+Gerry and Giuseppe are informed by fellow inmate Joe McAndrew that he admitted to police he committed the bombing, but the police withheld the confession to save face.
+Initially warm to Joe, Gerry's opinion changes when Joe sets a hated prison guard on fire during a riot.
+After Giuseppe dies in custody from tuberculosis in 1980, Gerry takes over his father's campaign for justice.

-Giuseppe's lawyer Gareth Peirce, who had been investigating the case on Giuseppe's behalf, discovers vital evidence related to Gerry's original alibi with a note attached that reads: "Not to be shown to the defence."
-Through a statement made by Charlie Burke, at a court appeal, it totally exonerates Gerry and the rest.
+Giuseppe's lawyer Gareth Peirce discovers vital evidence related to Gerry's original alibi with a note attached that reads: "Not to be shown to the defence."
+In 1989, a statement made by Charlie Burke at a court appeal exonerates Gerry and the other wrongfully convicted defendants.

-The film ends with the current activities of the wrongly accused being given, and also by stating that the police who investigated the case were never prosecuted for any wrongdoing, and that Giuseppe is buried in Milltown Cemetery in Belfast.
-The real perpetrators of the Guildford Bombing have, to this day, not been charged with the crimes.